Hybrid Classical-Quantum Newtonian Gravity with stable vacuum: Acknowledgements

 \section{Acknowledgements}

 N.P. thanks J. L. Gaona-Reyes for useful explanation about the Tilloy-Diósi prescription.
 N. P. thanks J. L. Gaona-Reyes, O. Angeli, and D. G. A. Altamura for useful discussions about the results of this work.
 N.P thanks M. Carlesso for useful comments about the Lindblad form of the perturbed GPSL master equation.
 N.P thanks A. Gundhi for useful discussions about the contributions of the gravitational feedback to the decoherence of the GPSL model and decoherence in general.
-We thank A. Tilloy for useful comments about this work.
+N. P. thanks O. Angeli for useful discussions about relevant literature related to this work.
+We thank A. Tilloy and L. Diósi for useful comments about this work.

-The authors acknowledge support the PNRR MUR projects PE0000023-NQSTI, INFN and the University of Trieste.
+The authors acknowledge support from the PNRR MUR projects PE0000023-NQSTI, INFN and the University of Trieste.
 N. P. acknowledges support also from the European Union Horizon’s 2023 research and innovation programme [HORIZON-MSCA-2023-PF-01] under the Marie Sklodowska Curie Grant Agreement No. 101150889 (CPQM).
 A. B. acknowledges support also from the EU EIC Pathfinder project QuCoM (Grant Agreement No. 101046973).

 \onecolumngrid